lovebes/forestry-coram-software/content/blog/chefshop-my-elixir-project-business-idea.md

      * DB layer code that does simple CRUD per tables, multi-transactional operations, Many-to-many, multi-table insertions
      * Kept migrations of DB
      * Real-time operations based on PubSub technique that are fairly involved
-     * Single Page App without using Javascript/React
+     * Single Page App without using ReactJS, and just a bit of JS (AlpineJS)
 2. Unit tests are a breeze and sooooo fast
    * Since there're no states, you can literally take cut sections of the business code, and then create tests around it so easily.
    * The tests are run so fast